 Writing directly on your will after it's been signed does not change your will.
 The only way to update a will is by:

 - making a codicil to change it, or

 A codicil is a separate legal document that's made the same way as a will.
 A codicil is usually made when you have small changes to your will.
 For example, if you want to add or remove a beneficiary.
 Or, if you want to change the amount of money you're leaving someone.

 You can change or update your will at any time, as long as you're .
 Being means that you understand:

 - which of your dependants should be included as beneficiaries

-Your will can be challenged if you make it when you're not mentally capable or if you don't include dependants in your will.
+Your will can be challenged if you make it when you're not mentally capable or if you don't include dependants.

 Get legal help